See stories and progress from The CENTENNIAL Campaign for

 CFRR can help identify partnership opportunities across the campus and facilitate introductions with key faculty and campus leadership.
 CFRR staff can assist with coordination of all corporate and foundation gifts and grants to UCLA.
 You may direct questions via email to CFRR@support.UCLA.edu or call (310) 794-2315.

 Yes, payroll deduction is an option for UCLA employees.
-You will be given this option once you click on the GIVE NOW yellow polygon which will take you to the giving details page.
-Click on PAYROLL DEDUCTION and choose the amount and frequency to set up your payment schedule.
-You will be given three scheduling options:
+You will be given this option once you click on one of the yellow GIVE NOW buttons which will take you to the giving details page.
+Notice the SIGN IN feature top right on the giving details page.
+You must sign-in with your LAST NAME and current UCLA Employee I.D. for the PAYROLL DEDUCTION option to appear.
+Only current UCLA employees will be given this option.
+Once signed in, you will be given four choices.
+Choose the PAYROLL DEDUCTION option, then choose the amount and frequency to set up your payment schedule.

 1. One Time (a one time gift)

-Once you have chosen the amount and frequency you will be able to proceed through the payment process by entering in your personal and payment details.
+Once you have chosen the amount and frequency you will be able to proceed through the payment process.
+Under step #3, YOUR INFORMATION will pre-populate on the page.
+Please sign out at the close of your session.

 DONOR RELATIONS is available to provide customer service and address general questions you may have related to your giving.
 DONOR RELATIONS can also assist in connecting you to the appropriate development office to answer your questions or facilitate your next gift.